MihaelIsaev/MultiSelectSegmentedControl/README.md

 No need for images - works with the builtin styles of UISegmentedControl.

+## Installation

+Simply Copy and Paste `MultiSelectSegmentedControl.swift` file in your Xcode Project :)

 **Usage**

 Drag a `UISegmentedControl` into your view in Interface Builder.